umbraco/UmbracoDocs/Getting-Started/Setup/Upgrading/migrating-to-v8.md

 As a workaround, you can either

-migrate to version 8.5 as a first step, and then post-migration carry out a normal Umbraco upgrade to V8.x latest version.
+* Migrate to version 8.5 as a first step, and then post-migration, carry out a normal Umbraco upgrade to the latest version of Umbraco 8, or

 or: